Sensing RISs: Enabling Dimension-Independent CSI Acquisition for Beamforming: Sensing RIS-Based Channel Estimation

 In this subsection, we will thoroughly introduce the IRF-based algorithms for adjusting the phases of the RIS elements.
 The \ac{IRF} channel estimation and beamforming procedure can be divided into three steps: \begin{enumerate} \item Simultaneous rotational signaling and power sensing; \item Phase estimation based on power data; \item Integrate phase information and other CSI to perform beamforming. \end{enumerate}

-In step 1), three power signals are recorded: $P_{\alpha}(t)$, $P_{\beta}(t)$, and $P(t)$.
+In step 1), three power signals are recorded: $P_{\alpha}(t)$, $P_{\beta}(t)$, and $P(t)$ (see Fig.~\ref{fig:protocol} for details).
 The IRF appears during the third signal $P(t)$.
 In order to create an IRF, simultaneous rotational signaling must be performed.
 In fact, the signaling requirements can be realized by transmitting a symbol $s=1$ on the zeroth subcarrier at the BS, while transmitting a symbol $s'=1$ on the $k$-th subcarrier at the user.
 As is mentioned above, if we denote the OFDM symbol period by $T_s$, then the equivalent IRF angular frequency $\omega$ is given by $\omega = 2\pi k /T_s$, which means the noiseless power signal exhibits exactly $k$ sinusoidal periods during an OFDM symbol.
-For calculation simplicity, in this paper, we always assume $k=1$.
-In fact, for multi-user MISO systems\footnote{In this paper, we assume that the user is equipped with a single antenna, but the number of antennas at BS is not restricted.
-Furthermore, for MIMO systems, since the user is equipped with multiple antennas, phase-tuning simply for constructive interference at the user is sub-optimal.
-Thus, IRF methods should be further improved to fully harness the space-multiplexing gains of MIMO.}, different $k$ values can be assigned to different users in order to enable channel estimation and beamforming design for several users within a single OFDM symbol.
-This can be done by Fourier analysis on the power signal $P(t)$ and extraction of phase angles for each user at distinct frequencies.
+Without loss of generality, in this paper, we always assume $k=1$.
+In fact, for multi-antenna MIMO systems, rotating pilot symbols at different frequencies $k$ can be simultaneously transmitted by different antennas to enable CSI acquisition.
+Then, multi-antenna CSI acquisition can be fulfilled by performing Fourier analysis on the composite IRF power signal $P(t)$, and extracting the phase angles for each antenna at distinct frequencies.
+Similarly, this pseudo-frequency division idea can be extended to multi-user MIMO systems, where different users can also be distinguished by different IRF frequencies.
+Fortunately, since different users are usually separated in the angular domain from the RIS's perspective, these users can be further identified by performing joint detection and estimation across all the RIS sensors.
+The joint CSI estimation is beyond the scope of this paper, and is left for our future work.

 The second step 2) is called {\it phase estimation}.
 This step is designed to extract the phase difference $\varphi$ between the BS-RIS and RIS-user channel.
 This is the key step of dimension-independent IRF channel estimation and beamforming, since this step can be done independently among all the RIS elements.